machal/cssmine-content/content/css3-background-clip.md

 ```

 This means that the background is clipped to the border box, i.e. the background
-is visible under the element's border.
+is visible under the element’s border.

 Other values for background clipping:

-`padding-box` – clips the background at the outside edge of the element's
+`padding-box` – clips the background at the outside edge of the element’s
-padding, i.e. the background is not visible under the element's border
+padding, i.e. the background is not visible under the element’s border

 `content-box` – clips the background at the edge of the content box, i.e. does
 not apply the padding or border